Book cover

 Release Branches

-If changes occurred during the approval process, the release branch should also be merged back into develop.
+If changes occur during the approval process, the release branch should also be merged back into develop.

-Example: After implementing the three features from the previous figure, the team leader decided to generate a release 1.0.
-For this purpose, they created a release branch (see figure) which was used to perform the last changes to attend the customer.
-After these changes, the code was finally approved and deployed—i.e., integrated into main.
-Lastly, the changes made on the release branch were also applied to develop.
+Example: After implementing the three features from the previous figure, the team leader decides to generate a release 1.0.
+For this purpose, they create a release branch (see figure) which is used to perform the final changes to address customer requirements.
+After these changes, the code is finally approved and deployed—i.e., integrated into main.
+Subsequently, the changes made on the release branch are also applied to develop.

 Release branch (last branch in the figure) using Git-flow